batchatco/go-thrower/README.md

 # go-thrower
-Package thrower implements a simple throw/catch exception wrapper around panic.
+Package go-thrower implements a simple throw/catch exception wrapper around panic.
 It catches its own panics, but lets the others through.
 ## Functions
 ### func DisableCatching()